MarkGotham/When-in-Rome/README.md

 ## Corpora

-The corpora provided include those mentioned in the paper as well as other created or converted since going to press.
-They are hosted here or on music21 as follows:
+The corpora provided include those mentioned in the paper as well as other created or converted since going to press, totaling around 250 scores and 80,000 Roman numerals.
+These analyses are hosted here or on music21 as listed in the following subsections.

+Note: As the paper attests, harmonic analysis is fundamentally, necessarily, and intentionally a reductive act that includes a good degree of subjective reading.
+These are not in any sense, 'definitive' analyses to the exclusion of other possibilities.
+Quite the opposite: part of the point of having a representation format like this is to enable the recording of variant readings.
+Please feel free to re-analyse these works by using the existing analysis as a template and changing the parts you disagree with.
+In that case, perhaps credit the original analyst too in the format: 'Analyst: [Your name] after [their name]'

 ### Hosted on music21
 - Bach Chorales: A sample of 20 analyses.
 [Hosted on music21: all files in this folder](https://github.com/cuthbertLab/music21/tree/master/music21/corpus/bach/choraleAnalyses).